Cargo Lashing and Securing Services in Vietnam

 • Available lashing and securing points

-• Whether cargo is sensitive to welding, heat or contact damage
+• Sensitivity to welding, heat or contact damage

 • Dunnage and chocking requirement